About Us

 About Skona: After obtaining graduate degrees in mathematics (Princeton) and computer science (Penn.), Skona taught both math and computer science at various colleges.
 Then she had kids and became involved in homeschooling.

-Over ten years ago, Skona started coaching math teams in Santa Barbara for her own homeschooled children, and she liked it so much that she's been doing it ever since.
+In 1999, Skona started coaching math teams in Santa Barbara for her own homeschooled children, and she liked it so much that she's been doing it ever since.
 At about the same time, she started developing SB Family School's set of Creative Mathematics classes, which she teaches in a variety of venues.
-And a few years ago, she helped bring Math Circles to Santa Barbara and has started several different ones.
+And in 2009, she helped bring Math Circles to Santa Barbara and has started several different ones.
 Skona really enjoys facilitating kids enjoying math.

-In addition to math coaching and teaching, Skona designs and sells unique mathematical and scientific clocks and t-shirts, and works as a freelance copyeditor, for everything from glossy magazines to advanced computer science textbooks.
+In addition to math coaching and teaching, Skona designs and sells unique mathematical and scientific clocks and t-shirts, and works as a freelance copyeditor, specialiing in recreational mathematics and advanced computer science textbooks.
 In her spare time, she is writing a physics book (Fizyx for Felines), among other things, and she produces the only personalized math story workbook.

-As a part-time employee of the Santa Barbara School District, Skona has recently passed their required fingerprinting and TB tests.
-(So now you can be assured that she is neither too deviant nor too sick to trust your kids with her. :-))
+When a part-time employee of the Santa Barbara School District, Skona passed their required fingerprinting and TB tests.
+(So you can be assured that she is neither too deviant nor too sick to trust your kids with her. :-))

-Her volunteer work includes coaching a high school ARML team, copyediting for local nonprofit organizations, and reading math and science books at Recording for the Blind & Dyslexic.
+Her volunteer work includes coaching a high school ARML team, copyediting for local nonprofit organizations, reading math and science books at Recording for the Blind & Dyslexic, and tutoring math at the Santa Barbara School of Squash.

 About Shelly: Shelly is Skona's oldest daughter.
 She was homeschooled for grades 4, 7, 8 and 9.